octue/octue-sdk-python/docs/source/datafile.rst

 Datafile
 ========

-.. admonition:: Definition
+.. admonition:: Definitions

+    Datafile
         A single local or cloud file and its metadata.

+    Locality
+        A datafile will have one of these localities:

+        - Cloud-based: the datafile exists only in the cloud
+        - Local: the datafile exists only on your local filesystem
+        - Cloud-based and local: a cloud-based datafile that has been downloaded locally for low-latency reading/editing etc.

 Key features
 ============